Azure/azure-powershell/src/Cdn/docs/Get-AzCdnProfile.md

 ```

 ### -Name
-Name of the Azure Front Door Standard or Azure Front Door Premium or CDN profile which is unique within the resource group.
+Name of the CDN profile which is unique within the resource group.

 ```yaml
 Type: System.String